skip to content

 Invalid wills

-• the deceased did not understand the will (for example, the testator did not understand English and was asked to sign it)
+• the testator did not understand the will when they signed it (for example, if the testator did not understand English)

-• someone else used undue influence or pressure to force the testator to make the will
+• someone put pressure on the testator to make the will

-The court, not the Probate Registry, interprets wills.
-The executor, or a party interested in the estate, may apply to the court to have it decide what the deceased meant by the will.
-For example, the deceased may have left something to my grandson George and there may be more than one grandson named George.
+The Supreme Court, not the Probate Registry, interprets wills.
+The executor, or a party interested in the estate, may ask the Court to decide what the deceased meant by the will.
+For example, the deceased may have left something to "my grandson George" and there may be more than one grandson named George.

-An application for rectification of a will must be made within 6 months after the grant of probate [s 25AA(2)].
-If an application is not made within this time the court has only limited power to go behind the actual words used in a will.
+An application for rectification of a will must be made within 6 months after the grant of probate or administration [s 22(2)].
+This time limit may be extended provided an application is made before the final distribution of the estate [s 22(3), (5)].

-Unless the court is able to exercise its power to rectify a will [Wills Act 1936 (SA) s 25AA] the court will not accept evidence about the direct intention of the deceased.
-A statement by the deceased to a beneficiary that she or he would be receiving a certain gift would not be used by the court in interpreting the will.
+Unless the Court is able to exercise its power to rectify a will [Succession Act 2023 (SA) s 22], the Court will not accept evidence about the direct intention of the deceased.
+A statement by the deceased to a beneficiary that they would be receiving a certain gift would not be used by the Court in interpreting the will.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.